 Chances are that you will probably be involved in a lot of the planning process.
 Even if you aren’t intricately involved in pre-wedding plans, it will be an emotional time.
-Instead of trying to fix your own hair, hire a professional.
+Instead of trying to create your own look, hire a professional for your mother of the bride hair.
 Quite often, salons and on-site hair artists can accommodate several people.
 Therefore, hiring a stylist may be more economical than you think.
 Then, get in on the pampering on the day of the wedding.

-If you have medium length hair or long hair, a chignon is a beautiful wedding hairstyle for mothers of the bride and groom.
-Either keep it sleek and straight or have your stylist create waves to add texture and dimension.
-Hair is typically secured into a low bun at the nape of the neck.
+If you have medium length hair or long hair, a classy chignon is a beautiful wedding hairstyle for mothers of the bride and groom.
+For this elegant hair look, either keep it sleek and straight or ask your hairstylist to create waves to add texture and dimension.
+Or, if you have naturally curly hair, this style is great for creating a stylish curly updo.
+Hair is typically secured into a low bun (typically with bobby pins or hairpins) at the nape of the neck.
 However, if you prefer, place the bun higher on the head.
 Chignons and buns are also perfect styles for adding hair accessories.
 Another plus is that they keep their style through humid conditions and as you dance the night away.

 If you have short hair, test out a pixie style.
 Either get the haircut or mimic it by having your hairdresser carefully slick and place strands.
 This short hairstyle looks beautiful with bangs that are swept up and to the side.
 Another option is to add a clip or barrette in the front for an element of bling.
 If you have longer hair, slowly transition to a pixie cut if you don’t want to make a quick change.

 Even if you have a short bob, you can wear your hair in a half-up, half-down style.
 Just like the name of the hairdo, the front half of the hair is placed in a barrette or secured with bobby pins.
 The length of the hair is left to flow down the back.
 You can add a comb to further secure and divide the two sections while adding a bit of interest to this MOB style.
+Pull out a few face-framing pieces and this half updo, half down look is ready to go!
 Additionally, the secured portion can be twisted or placed in a small braided bun as an alternate technique.

 Whether you have straight hair or highly textured, curly hair, think about showcasing your natural look.
 Work with your stylist to add shine to your straight hair.
 Conversely, if you have curls, talk to your hairdresser about enhancing them for the big day.
 Giving your natural look a chance to shine can do wonders for your overall mother of the bride look.